MarynaKontar/startup_search/README.md

 or their startups, investors - to effectively invest.

 The application has been built by Model-View-Controller architecture pattern and use next frameworks and technologies:
- - Spring MVC, Spring Security);
+ - Spring MVC, Spring Security;
- - ORM - Hibernate;
+ - ORM - JPA, Hibernate;
- - SQL - MySQL;
+ - DB - MySQL;
  - Frontend - JSP, JSTL, CSS;
- - Logger - Log4j;
+ - Logger - Slf4j, Log4j;
- - Testing - Junit, Mockito, Spring;
+ - Testing - Junit, Mockito, Spring, Unitils, H2;
  - Building - Apache Maven.